 3

-Drilling into hidden wiring or pipes is one of the most common causes of handyman insurance claims.
-Invest in a quality cable and pipe detector and use it before every drilling job.
-This simple habit can prevent thousands of dollars in damage.
+Drilling into hidden wiring or plumbing is among the most common causes of handyman insurance claims.
+A quality stud finder with cable and pipe detection capability costs a fraction of even one accidental strike.

 4

-Tool theft from trade vehicles is a persistent problem in Australia.
-Fit deadlocks, use lockable racking or a toolbox vault, and park in secure areas overnight.
-Good security measures may reduce your insurance premium.
+Tool theft from trade vehicles is persistent across Australian cities.
+Fit deadlocks, use lockable racking or tool vaults, and park in well-lit secure areas overnight.
+Good security practices meet insurer conditions and may support lower premiums.

 5

-Safe Work Australia requires all businesses - including sole trader handymen - to manage health and safety risks.
-Keep a basic safety plan, assess risks before each job, and maintain records.
-Failing to meet these obligations can result in fines and may affect your insurance cover.
+Safe Work Australia requires all businesses - including sole traders - to manage WHS risks.
+Maintain a basic safety plan, conduct risk assessments before each job, and keep records.
+Non-compliance can result in fines and may affect your insurance.

 6